khanhnguyen18/purchase-prepaid-data/README.md

 ![Screenshot](Architecture.png)
 The project was design with hexagonal architecture with Domain Driven Design
 * **Presentation layer**: contain the presentation of application.
 It maybe a rest, a console, a batch application.
 In this project, it's a rest service
 * **Domain layer**: purchase-domain.
-It will contain all the interface for bussiness logic.
+It will contain all the interface for business logic.
 This domain we did not use any third party library
 * **Database**: H2 for just demo purpose
 * **Infrastructure layer**: This is layer which use for implement adapters to plug into the hexagonal architecture.
 It includes all the conrete implementation of jpa, rest...
     1. purchase-data-jpa: include all implement of jpa. it implements the domain repository
     2. purchase-data-rest: implement all classes for calling third-party rest client
 * **Bootstrap**: This is the main part.
 In this component, it will know all the implementations.
-## Pattern
+## Patterns
-* Adapter
+* Adapter pattern: to build hexagonal architecture

 #API  Documentation
 Swagger use to help user can execute the rest API with documentation